 - Battery – Battery differs from assault in that it is the intentional acting upon of a threat.

-- Infliction of emotional distress – An individual inflicts emotional distress upon a victim when he or she behaves in a way such that he or she wants to traumatize the victim.
+- Infliction of emotional distress – An individual inflicts emotional distress upon a victim when they behave in a way such that they want to traumatize the victim.

 - False imprisonment – Holding a person down or locking them in one area is an example of false imprisonment.
 In the case of sexual abuse, this might include restraining the victim by holding them down.